 Heaven forbid it, but let’s say one of my daughters is attacked by some psychopathic predator, and is violated by him.
 If he has HPV, she will likely contract it as well.
 Why add to the horror and trauma by also having to worry about any ongoing incurable disease.
 I would think if my daughter ever did contract cervical cancer or herpes in this way, every time she has a flair up or need to do some sort of treatment, it would dredge up all of the hurt and torment.
 This is a morbid and terrible thought, I know, but how many times have we heard, “I didn’t think it would happen to me”?

 Another possibility for my godly daughters who have kept themselves virgins could be that they may decide to marry a man who has HPV.
 This could happen in several ways, one of which could be that he contracted it before he became saved.
 Even though I would council my daughters to marry a virgin no matter what the timing of his conversion was, it is possible that they would make a decision apart from my advice and wisdom in this area.
 I would not want to add this further burden of incurable disease to her and to their children (my grandchildren).
-And if the case is that my future son-in-law has truly repented of his past sin and has turned to the Lord, then preventing the disease will be a help to him as he tries to put his past behind him.
+And if the case is that my future son-in-law has truly repented of his past sin and has turned to the Lord, then preventing the disease from being transferred to his wife (my daughter) will be a help to him as he tries to put his past behind him.
 Possibly even though my daughter’s husband may be a godly and pure man, he may have come from a very rough family background and have contracted the disease as an infant or child.
 In our current culture with 79% of people being infected over their lifetime, this scenario is becoming more and more common among the Christian community.

 And the third possibility, of course, is that even though I may train up my children in the nurture and admonition of the Lord, they may choose of their own free will to rebel against God.
 I pray every day that doesn’t happen, but it surely could and has happened to beloved friends of mine who all knew better.
 There are plenty of consequences to poor life choices without having also to bear this burden.
 In this case, my thinking goes, preventing the disease can give my child more time to repent of her lifestyle as well.